uwplse/pumpkin-pi/README.md

 ```

 You can also run `Preprocess` on an entire module; see [ListToVect.v](/plugin/coq/examples/ListToVect.v)
 for an example of this.
+See the [fix-to-elim](https://github.com/uwplse/coq-plugin-lib) plugin
+for more functionality for `Preprocess`.

 ##### User-Friendly Types